 Jacob Gaumer was born on Nov.
 21, 1773 in Macungie Township, Lehigh County, PA, the son of Johann "Friedrich" and Catharina Barbara (Eisenhardt) Gaumer.

-Their five offspring were Daniel David Gaumer, Lydia Gaumer, Maria Magdalena Gaumer, Anna Maria Gaumer and George Gaumer.
-Sadly, little Anna Maria died in infancy in 1802.
+Their four offspring were Daniel David Gaumer, Lydia Gaumer, Ana Maria Magdalena Gaumer and George Gaumer.

 Sometime after their fifth child was born in 1802, and the late 1830s, they migrated to Columbia County, PA.